Romain Grosjean: Other ventures

 In 2014 Grosjean was featured in French disc jockey David Guetta's music video titled "Dangerous".

 In October 2017 Grosjean launched Cuisine et Confidences, a cookbook he authored with his wife.

 Grosjean also founded R8G eSports, a sim racing team.

-He also has his own YouTube Channel called Romain Grosjean Official with 255K subscribers which he launched in November 2017.
+He also has his own YouTube channel called Romain Grosjean Official with 253K subscribers which he launched in November 2017.

+In 2024, Grosjean became a partner in Field Pass Inc, a brand management and media company he worked with as a client in 2023.